npsedhain/algorithm-analysis-project-1/plan.md

 ## Resources to Cite
 - Introduction to Algorithms (CLRS) for standard algorithms
-- Computational Geometry textbook for closest pair
+- Computational Geometry textbook (O'Rourke or de Berg) for closest pair
-- Original papers on greedy approximation algorithms
+- **Greedy/Submodular Optimization**:
+  - Nemhauser, Wolsey, Fisher (1978): "An analysis of approximations for maximizing submodular set functions"
+  - Feige (1998): "A threshold of ln n for approximating set cover"
+  - Krause & Golovin (2014): "Submodular Function Maximization" survey
-- Any online resources used for understanding proofs
+- Any online resources used for understanding proofs (with proper attribution)

 ## LLM Usage Documentation (Appendix)
 Document in the appendix: